NLaff/lafferty.co-v2/content/blog/conversion-copywriting.md

 Social proof adds credibility to that claim from external sources.

+It also helps say what you can't.
+If your customer says you're the best company, then that must be true.

 ## Credibility by Authority
 Who are you more likely to believe, an expert or a random person on the internet?